A trial of avelumab for peripheral T cell lymphoma (AVAIL-T)

 More about this trial

-Peripheral T cell lymphoma (PTCL) is a type of non Hodgkin lymphoma (NHL) that affects blood cells called T cells.
+Peripheral T cell lymphoma (PTCL) is a type of non-Hodgkin lymphoma (NHL) that affects blood cells called T cells.

-The aims of the trial are to find out:
+The main aims of the trial were to find out:

-• how well treatment works
+• how well avelumab works

 • more about the side effects